Andrew-Slade/general_repository/README.md

 My general repository for various purposes.

-*Might at any one time include bash, python, c++, Assist Assembly Language, Assist/I Assembly Language, or any number of other things.*
+*Might at any one time include bash, python, c++, Assist Assembly Language, Assist/I Assembly Language, or any number of other things like tutorials or various notes on languages(etc.).*